-- 4. Test Program: In your main() you should play a few notes to verify your buzzer works when your program starts, similar to the example in the video.
-If you have already completed stage 1b, don't remove your test code from this stage so that you can still test your buttons.
+- 4. Test Program: In your main() you should play a few notes to verify your buzzer works when your program starts, similar to the example in the video.If you have already completed stage 1b, don't remove your test code from this stage so that you can still test your buttons.
 In addition, light up one LED for each note that you play. - 5.
 Once you can demonstrate that your buzzer can play different notes, you have completed this stage!
-Export your code and submit it to the assignment for stage 1a on Canvas.

-Stage 1b: Buttons and LEDs
+Stage 2a: Buttons and LEDs